-PROGRAM IN CLINICAL PSYCHOLOGY CERTIFICATION OF READINESS for Pre-Doctoral Internship has completed all program and department requirements necessary for acceptance of a pre-doctoral internship during 20 academic year.
+PROGRAM IN CLINICAL PSYCHOLOGY CERTIFICATION OF READINESS for Pre-Doctoral Internship

 Please ask your research mentor/advisor to meet with you and review program and department requirements and confirm your readiness to apply for your pre-doctoral internship.

 Please have the following completed by your advisor and return to the Graduate Studies Office and the DCT.